Governance 2026: Agenda

 14:05 Breakout sessions

-This break-out session will bring forward insights into how other boards have evolved their approach to geopolitical risk considerations and provide those in strategic governance roles with practical suggestions on how they can support their boards in grappling with this agenda.
+This interactive break-out session will bring forward insights into how other boards have evolved their approach to geopolitical risk considerations and provide those in strategic governance roles with practical suggestions on how they can support their boards in grappling with this agenda.

 Speaker: Derek Leatherdale, Senior Geopolitical Risk Adviser, Sibylline Ltd